sunsetian/living_lines/README.md

 ///////////////////
 .

 'a', 's', 'd', 'f', and 'j' to select between 5 different scene banks.
+(This keys can be changed easyly.
+Learn how below at Scene Bank Keys section)
 Number keys: 1, 2, 3, 4, 5, 6, 7, 8, 9 and 0 are user to select a charecter of the selected bank.

 -